 There are a few different packages, but the basic starts out at around £10 a month.

 Using Xero means that you can connect your bank accounts (including payment systems like Paypal) to it and it will automatically pull through your bank feed which means you simply need to reconcile the “Who”, “What” and “Why?”.
 I.e. Who: Amazon, What: Direct Expenses, Why: Paint Supplies.

 If you find yourself receiving a lot of invoices or receipts, it might be worth your while to check out Dext Prepare.

 Dext Prepare is a fantastic software that allows you to upload documentation and paperwork via phone app or email forwarding options.
-When doing this, you keep all of your 'paperwork' in your own virtual filing cabinet that keeps everything online and in one place!
+When doing this, you keep all of your ‘paperwork’ in your own virtual filing cabinet that keeps everything online,in one place and accessible from anywhere!